microtrain/bootcamp/06-CSS/03-Gulp.md

 ### .gitignore

 Git will stage every file it sees.
-There are cases in which you project requres files that you will never want to stage and commit.
+There are cases in which you project requires files that you will never want to stage and commit.
 You can try to track these manually but that will inevitably fail.
 Add a file called .gitignore to your project and these files will not available for staging.
 Create a file called .gitignore in the top level of your project and add the following.

 ```git
 node_modules